Thursday, September 28, 2023

 In all situations mentioned above, we add, alter, and delete items using the MERGE statement.
 In the same way, we can use the script on more complex examples.

 As a rule, data versioning applies to references and regulatory-referencing information.
-The code with the data itself is version-controlled, using three primary version-control systems we reviewed above:
+The code with the data itself is version-controlled, using three primary version-control systems:

 1. Git Flow